Heungseon Daewongun

+Heungseon Daewongun (Korean: 흥선대원군; Hanja: 興宣大院君; 24 January 1821 – 22 February 1898) was the title of Yi Ha-eung, the regent of Joseon during the minority of Emperor Gojong in the 1860s.
+Until his death, he was a key political figure of late Joseon Korea.
+He was also called the Daewongun (lit.
+'Grand Internal Prince', sometimes translated as "regent"), Guktaegong, or later Internal King Heonui, and also known to contemporary western diplomats as Prince Gung.

 Daewongun literally translates as "prince of the great court", a title customarily granted to the father of the reigning monarch when that father did not reign himself (usually because his son had been adopted as heir of a relative who did reign).
-While there had been three other Daewonguns during the Joseon dynasty, there was no one as dominant as Yi Ha-eung in the history of the Joseon dynasty that the term Daewongun usually refers specifically to him.
+While there had been three other Daewonguns during the Joseon dynasty, none were as dominant as Yi Ha-Eung, so the term Daewongun usually refers specifically to him.

-Grand Internal Prince Heungseon had to solve the difficult problems of a new world historical trend and reconstruction of the impoverished nation at once.
-The Daewongun is remembered for the wide-ranging reforms he attempted during his regency, as well as for his "vigorous enforcement of the seclusion policy, persecution of Christians, and the killing or driving off of foreigners who landed on Korean soil".
+Joseon was going through changes in many aspects during this period, but was for the most part unable to keep up with the rapidly changing situation the country found itself in.
+Yi Ha-eung had to solve both the looming threat posed by Western nations, which were continuously encroaching upon the sovereignty of Eastern states, while at the same time attempt to rebuild a country ravaged by poverty and internal power struggles.
+He is remembered both for the wide-ranging reforms he attempted during his regency, as well as for what was described by historian Hilary Conroy as "vigorous enforcement of the seclusion policy, persecution of Christians, and the killing or driving off of foreigners who landed on Korean soil".

 Biography

 Early life

-The Daewongun was born Yi Ha-eung in 1820.
+The Daewongun was born Yi Ha-eung on 24 January 1821.
 He was the fourth son of Yi Chae-jung, a member of the royal family who in 1816 was given the name Yi Gu and the title Prince Namyeon.
 The Daewongun was a 9th generation descendant of King Injo through Grand Prince Inpyeong.

 The Daewongun was well-schooled in Confucianism and the Chinese classics.
 He reputedly excelled in calligraphy and painting.
 His early government career consisted of minor posts that were mostly honorary and ceremonial.
 For most of his early life, his connection to the royal house seemed of little help to him.
 He was poor and humiliated by the rich in-laws of the royal house.
 Since the Andong Kim clan had a lot of authority and influence over the country, he was barred from obtaining high positions in politics even though he was a member of the royal family, the Jeonju Yi clan.
-Instead, he drew orchids and sold them to Korean nobilities to earn money.
+Instead, he drew orchids and sold them to Korean noblemen to earn money.